 The architecture of the portal is composed of three modules:

-A database – to store information related to the users or the VO
+A database – to store information related to the users or the VO;

-A web module – graphical user interface – which is currently integrated into the Symfony framework
+A web module – graphical user interface – which is currently integrated into the Symfony framework;

-A Data Aggregation and Unification Service named Lavoisier
+A Data Aggregation and Unification Service named Lavoisier.

 Lavoisier is the component used to store, consolidate and “feed” data into the web application.

-The global information from the primary and heterogeneous data sources (e.g. BDII, GOCDB, NAGIOS, GGUS, ARGO...) is retrieved with the use of the different plug-ins in Lavoisier.
-The information is structured and organized within configuration files in Lavoisier.
-Finally, all of this information is available to the Web application, without the need for any further computations, which increases the efficiency of the Web Interfaces.
-This architecture permits the web application to use the caches, even if a primary source is unavailable; hence, we trigger access only to the information we need on the web page.
-The information is structured and therefore the primary data sources do need not be accessed hundreds of times but rather just a subset of the data that is already stored.
-Finally, we refresh the data sources only as needed and only when an action has been triggered.
-Last but not least, it is very easy to add a new data source in this model.
+The global information from the primary and heterogeneous data sources (e.g. BDII, GOCDB, NAGIOS, GGUS, ARGO, etc.) is retrieved by means of the use of the different plug-ins.
+The collected information is structured and organized within configuration files in Lavoisier and, finally, made available to the web application without the need for any further computations.
+This modular architecture is conceived to add easily new data source in this model and use the cached information if a primary source is unavailable.
+This contribute to improve its efficiency since the refresh data will be retrieved when needed or when a specific action will be triggered.
+The information is structured and therefore the primary data sources do not need to be accessed hundreds of times but rather just a subset of the data that is already stored.

-As depicted in the picture we have currently only 2 critical dependencies GGUS and RTIR (red arrows on the right of Figure 1).
+As depicted in Fig. 1 there are 2 critical dependencies: GGUS and RTIR (red arrows on the right of Figure 1).

 These dependencies are due to the communication via web services between the Operations Portal and GGUS/RTIR for the creation or the update of tickets.
 For the rest of data sources the cache mechanism of Lavoisier permits us to ensure the integrity of the application in case of failures of third parties providers.